benaston/old-wiz/readme.md

 Wizerati is based on my open source CSS bootstrap lucid.css (https://github.com/benaston/lucid).

+##Technical Details

+The root object is `window.wizerati`, this forms a top-level "namespace".
+Everything in the application (apart from JavaScript from 3rd party vendors) hangs off this - both constructor functions and object instances required for application operation.

+The running instance of the application is located at `window.wizerati.instance`.

+Integration with the client-side MVC framework (`invertebrate.js`) is achieved through prototypical inheritance from `invertebrate.App`. `invertebrate.App` provides client-side routing and templating functionality.

+Application wireup is performed inside modules.js.
+This instantiates the objects required for Wizerati to operate, placing them into string-based "namespaces" before the DOM is rendered.

 ##Launch Guide

 1. Install base node modules for the application.
 To do this: